This page was last updated Feb. 26, 2024

 Guests are not allowed to stay at these sites if they are violent to others or themselves.
 The goal, however, is to understand the circumstances for each individual.
 These sites will be staffed by Urban Alchemy employees trained and experienced in responding to stressful situations in which someone may be experienced a mental health crisis.
 Police and emergency services will have access to these locations for emergency response.
 If additional support is required—of if you currently witness someone experiencing a mental health emergency—we encourage you to contact Portland Street Response or the Portland Police Bureau’s Behavioral Health Unit, both of which can be reached by dialing 911.

 - Will there be waiting lists for the sites?

-The SSCC will work with other service providers to identify individuals for entry into each site.
+The City of Portland works with other service providers to identify individuals for entry into each site.
 As each site meets capacity, our outreach teams will time their offers of shelter to correspond with available space.